mariegodderis1/DH110-Spring23/a5/readme.md

 3. Template page for card generation and writing/storing messages --> option to sync with messages and auto send.

 ### Basic Wirefames
+These are basic wireframes of the main pages one would see on the app.
+The arrows point to 'sub pages' that correlate with each main page.
 ![Untitled_Artwork 5](https://user-images.githubusercontent.com/115651524/236349840-30c901be-bcde-4ae0-888f-9df0e7556be5.png)

 ###  Wireflow: